nichol-boop/Beyond-Counting-Cases/Beyond Counting Cases/README.md

-# Climate Law Paper – Stats & Communities
+# Beyond Counting Cases: A Structural Comparison of Climate Judgment Networks in Australia and the United Kingdom

-This repository contains data, code, and notebooks for analysing climate law judgments and their citation networks.
+This repository contains data and code for analysing climate law judgments and their citation networks.
 It is structured to be reproducible, collaborative, and easy to navigate.

 ---